UC Santa Barbara College of Engineering

 The UC Santa Barbara College of Engineering (CoE; formally Robert Mehrabian College of Engineering) is the engineering school and one of the three undergraduate colleges at the University of California, Santa Barbara (UCSB).
 The College offers a mid-sized, interdisciplinary environment where innovation drives the development of both fundamental science and applied technology solutions.

 As of Fall 2023, the College of Engineering had 162 faculty members, approximately 1,823 undergraduate students, and 733 graduate students.
-According to the Leiden Ranking, engineering and physical sciences at UCSB is ranked #1 among public universities for top 10% research citation impact.
-According to the National Research Council rankings, the UCSB engineering graduate research program in Materials was ranked #1 and Chemical Engineering ranked #5 in the nation among public universities.

 Departments and programs

 The College of Engineering comprises the following departments: